Main Street Dance

 Observation windows are available for parents to observe class.
 The blinds will be closed once recital routines have been started at the first of the year.
 The blinds are also closed for Thursday company classes as well as privates and rehearsals.
 If you are viewing in the observation area, please do not leave any children unattended in the lobby.
 Children should never be left to run around the studio, lobby, observation area or bathrooms.

 Gossiping about other students, parents, teachers, or other dance studios is not tolerated in the Main Street studio.
 At Main Street, we strive to keep a positive, healthy and happy atmosphere for everyone, and we expect the same from everyone.

 Parent conferences will be scheduled mid year to discuss children’s progress.

 Tuition is due at the first of each month.
 A $10.00 late fee will be added to accounts not paid by the 10th of each month.
-There will be a $10.00 NSF charge on any returned checks.
+There will be a $25.00 NSF charge on any returned checks.
 Anyone writing an NSF check will be placed on a cash only account.
 We take cash, check and credit cards.
+There is a 3% swipe fee on credit cards.
 Label all checks and cash.
 Please be sure to place the dancer’s name on the memo line of the check.